steveklabnik/oredev2018/src/how/rustc-errors.md

 # The rustc_errors crate

-The `rustc_errors` rustc_errors crate defines most of the utilities used for reporting errors.
+The `rustc_errors` crate defines most of the utilities used for reporting errors.

  Two major APIs: